Hardware

 Should I buy NVIDIA or AMD for local AI?

-NVIDIA has broader framework support and Ollama works seamlessly.
-AMD (ROCm) has improved significantly and works well with llama.cpp and Ollama, but some tools still have NVIDIA-first support.
+NVIDIA has broader framework support and Ollama works without extra setup.
+AMD (ROCm) has improved and works with llama.cpp and Ollama, but some tools still have NVIDIA-first support.

 Can I run a 70B model on consumer hardware?